Located in Jacksonville, OR, United States (Zone 9a)

 Our Seed Farming Experience

 We save our own stock seed so it has become more regionally adapted over time.
-Southern OR has very hot summers and cool rainy winters so only hardy well bred varietes do well here and that is what we grow.
+Southern OR has hot summers and mild winters, so the varieties we offer have thrived in this climate.